hihihi-eng/D2W-Trans/readme.md

 # D2W-Trans: Decomposition-guided Dynamic Weighting Transformer for Time Series Anomaly Detection
+**This repository serves as a placeholder for the implementation of D2W-Trans.
-**The full source code will be publicly released immediately upon the acceptance of the paper.**
+The complete source code will be released upon acceptance of the paper.**